wp-plugins/wordpress-seo/readme.txt

 1. Configure the plugin by going to the `SEO` menu that appears in your admin menu

 == Changelog ==

+= 0.1.2 =

+* Bugs fixed:
+	* Non ASCII characaters should now display properly.
+	* Google News Module: added input field for Google News publication name, as this has to match how Google has you on file.
+	* Stripped tags out of title and meta description output when using, f.i., excerpts in template.
+	* Meta description now updates in snippet preview as well when post content changes and no meta description has been set yet.
+	* Meta description generated from post content now searches ahead to focus keyword and bolds it.
+	* Meta description should now show properly on blog pages when blog page is not site homepage.
+	* Alt or title for previous image could show up in image sitemap when one image didn't have that attribute.
+	* Prevented fatal error on remote_get of XML sitemap in admin/ajax.php.
+	* When there's a blog in / and in /example/ file editor should now properly get robots.txt and .htaccess from /example/ and not /.
+	* Reference to wrongly named yoast_breadcrumb_output fixed, should fix auto insertion of breadcrumbs in supported theme frameworks.
+	* Prevented error when yoast.com/feed/ doesn't work.
+	* Fixed several notices for unset variables.
+	* Added get text calls in several places to allow localization.

+* (Inline) Documentation fixes:
+	* Exclusion list in XML sitemap box for post types now shows proper label instead of internal name.
+	* Exclusion list in XML sitemap box for custom taxonomies now shows plural instead of singular form.
+	* Added explanation on how to add breadcrumbs to your theme, as well as link to more explanatory page.

+* Changes:
+	* Links to Webmaster Tools etc. now open in new window.
+	* Heavily simplified the javascript used for snippet preview, removing HTML5 placeholder code and instead inserting the title into the input straight away.
+Lot faster this way.
+	* Removed Anchor text for the blog page option from breadcrumbs section as you can simply set a breadcrumbs title on the blog page itself.
+	* Added option to always remove the Blog page from the breadcrumb.

 = 0.1.1 =